mykhani/RoboND-DeepLearning-Project/README.md

 Learning rate corresponds to the incremental correction in weights and bias.
 Using a very large learning rate results in faster convergence but usually higher loss.

 ##### Batch size
 Batch size refers to the number of images that goes into the network in a single iteration and results in weights update.
 The value for batch size ranges from 1 to total number of images.
-The value of 1 results in pure gradient descent while value greater than one results in stochastic gradient descent.
-Using a very small value for a very large dataset is very computationally intensive so its value is always a trade-off between accuracy and processing speed.
+The value equal to total images in a dataset results in pure gradient descent while value less than total dataset results in stochastic gradient descent.
+Using a large batch size for a very large dataset is very computationally intensive so its value is always a trade-off between accuracy and processing speed.
 For this project, I have selected the batch size to be 13.

 ##### Epoch
 Epoch refers to a one iteration in which the complete data set has gone through the network.
 A good criteria for determining the epoch number is by observing the training loss in the network and stopping if there is no further significant improvement.
 I found experimentally that the value of loss stablizes after 15 epochs.